artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 ## Exercise 4

-Modify the interrupt-based code `/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LED-Switch_7SegDispl_Interrupts_C-Lang` so that each time a 0→1 transition is detected on the first switch, the state of all 16 LEDs is inverted — not just the least significant one as in the original program.
+Modify the function `GPIO_ISR` in the interrupt-based code `/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LED-Switch_7SegDispl_Interrupts_C-Lang` so that each time a 0→1 transition is detected on the first switch, the state of all 16 LEDs is inverted — not just the least significant one as in the original program.

 Hint: In the interrupt service routine (ISR), replace the line that toggles only one LED with a bitwise inversion of the entire 16-bit LED output register.
 Remember that in C:
 - ! is logical NOT (returns 0 or 1)